 Here’s where to find or collect speech data for your machine-learning algorithms.
 We’ve added the pros and cons of each method.

 The most natural place to start is your own proprietary speech data.

 If your company has the legal right and sufficient user consent to collect and use your own customer data, then you may already have a speech data training set at your fingertips.

-No additional cost or time – While there’s an upfront investment to obtaining and processing the data, you won’t have to take on any additional collection costs.
+No additional cost or time – There’s an upfront investment to obtaining and processing the data.
+You won’t have to take on any additional collection costs.

 Data relevance – If the data is coming from customers using your application, it’s likely already tailored to your solution’s use cases.

 Natural data – Data collected straight from your product or device likely offers a rich variety of acoustic environments and users.

 Legal restrictions – It can be legally challenging and costly to get sufficient permissions to record and make use of your user’s speech data.

 Language & demographic gaps – Limitations of your existing product, customer base, or collection methodology may exclude certain target languages or demographics—or may be biased towards one demographic.